Additive strategies

 Syllabus outcome

-MA2-5NA uses mental and written strategies for addition and subtraction involving two-, three-, four- and five-digit numbers
+MA2-AR-01 selects and uses mental and written strategies for addition and subtraction involving 2- and 3-digit numbers

 National Numeracy Learning Progression